eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.access.hierarchygrand.md

 This tutorial discusses role with HierarchyGrant

-role1 role:   use HierarchyGrant hierarchy1 access all hierarchy2 access none;
+`role1` role:   use HierarchyGrant hierarchy1 access `all` hierarchy2 access `none`;

 ## Database Schema

-The Database Schema contains the Fact table with two columns: KEY and VALUE.
-The KEY column is used as the discriminator in the the Level and Hierarchy definitions.
+The Database Schema contains the `Fact` table with two columns: `KEY` and `VALUE`.
+The `KEY` column is used as the discriminator in the the Level and Hierarchy definitions.

 ```xml